tatref/linux-mem/proc_snap/README.md

 # snap.py

-Take a snapshot of /proc for later inspection
+Take a "snapshot" of /proc for later inspection

-Snapshot is inconsistent
+This is not a real snapshot as it is not consistent

 ## Requirements